 Many potential first-time dog owners are hesitant because they are concerned about certain behaviors.
 For instance, they don’t want to end up with a dog that growls or a dog that will make too much of a mess or damage things.
 With a Papillon, you can avoid those issues.
 For one, papillons are incredibly gentle and unaggressive.
 They are tiny dogs that can be easily picked up from any unsafe or messy situation, and they will be happy for the lift.
 They enjoy playing outside with kids, but since they are so small, they can get enough exercise indoors, making them ideal for apartment and condo dwellers.

 The Yorkie is another tiny pup.
 They tend to weigh less than ten pounds, but they also tend to have 100 pounds of sass and personality.
 They love to play, they love to show off, and they love to forget how small they truly are.
 They also happen to be hypoallergenic, so if you are worried about allergies, then looking for Yorkie puppies for sale would be a good first step.
 They do require daily bruising because they have long fur coats.
-You will also require professional grooming help from time to time to keep the hair clean and neat.
+You will also require professional grooming help from time to time to keep your hair clean and neat.

 Every year, the poodle ranks among the most popular dog breeds in the United States, and with good reason.
 For one, poodles are endlessly adorable and love to play and show off.
 They are also very smart and very easy on those with allergies and respiratory issues.
 In addition, there are three sizes of poodles, which means that you can have one that will fit within your living space, no matter what type of home you have.
 The only issue with poodles is that they do require some fur maintenance and professional grooming from time to time.

 As a breed, the Irish setter is not the most popular.
 However, that does not mean that a beginner should overlook this gem of a dog.
 Irish setters love people and have sweet demeanors.
-They bond quickly to their pack and are extremely loyal.
+They bond quickly with their pack and are extremely loyal.
 They love to play with kids but will also slow things down and spend time with seniors or people who aren’t as active.
 They train decently, but not necessarily because of their intelligence.
 They want to please everyone and will do whatever it takes to do that.
 You will have to brush an Irish setter a couple of times a week, but otherwise, they do not require too much maintenance.

 If you’ve never owned a dog before, it can be hard to grasp what to expect.
 The good thing is, there are so many breeds of dogs that there is bound to be one that will suit your lifestyle.
 So take a look at these examples, or do further research.
 You can end up with the perfect dog, even if it’s your first time.